 1. Transparency & Traceability

-The first thing what strikes us immediately is that full transparency and traceability is given, no holding back or excuses to share.
-For instance; they work with 3 supply chain partners only.
-But also it includes names and locations of factories, locations and even it’s owner names.
-Also for each product/process each appointed certificate is named and explained.
-To start the report with interesting environmental rescues, saves and figures are presented.
-It that shows the massive impact this business makes in a positive way.
+The first thing thats strikes us immediately is that full transparency and traceability is given, no holding back or excuses to share.
+For example, they exclusively work with three supply chain partners.
+It covers the names and locations of their factories, as well as the names of their owners.
+Each assigned certificate is also titled and described for each product/process.
+To begin the report, notable environmental rescues, saves, and figures are provided.
+It demonstrates the significant beneficial influence that this company has.

-WATER: As we might know already, on average about 7000 liters water per pair of jeans is used.
-MUD Jeans uses 1500 liters of water to produce one pair of jeans, saving 5500 liters per jeans.
-This amounts to nearly 300 million liters of water in the past 3 years.
+WATER: As we might know already, on average about 7,000 litres of water per pair of jeans is used.
+MUD Jeans uses just 1,500 litres of water to produce one pair of jeans, saving 5500 litres per jeans.
+This amounts to saving nearly 300 million litres of water in the past 3 years.

-CO2: On average 8% of global greenhouse gas (ghg) emissions are produced by the apparel and footwear industries.
-MUD jeans emits 61% less CO2 than other regular denim brands.
+CO2: On average, 8% of global greenhouse gas (ghg) emissions are produced by the apparel and footwear industries.
+MUD jeans emits 61% less CO2 than other denim brands.
 61%!
-This amounts to 700.000 kilos of CO2 avoided in the past 3 years.
+This amounts to 700,000 kilos of CO2 avoided in the past 3 years.

-Recycling: 12.000 Jeans are saved from landfill in the past three years.
+Recycling: 12,000 jeans have been saved from landfill in the past 3 years.

 Within MUD jeans’ circular denim, they contribute to achieve the above mentioned SDGs